In this article I will cover:

 Reference : Sciencedirect.com.
 If you are interested to learn more about non-woven fabrics and the industry you can checkout this website https://www.nonwovens-industry.com/

-Related posts : How to sew Vinyl, pleather and plastic; What are woven fabrics? ; How are fabrics made?; What are textiles?; 20 qualitites to look for in fabric.; What are natural fabrics? ; What are animal fabrics?; Fabric dictionary
+Related posts : How to sew Vinyl, pleather and plastic; What are woven fabrics? ; How are fabrics made?; Textiles: Overview; 20 qualitites to look for in fabric.; What are natural fabrics? ; What are animal fabrics?; Fabric dictionary